Fahnwi/alx-zero_day/README.md

-Hoow to be up to date
+How to be up to date